Paul-Cheeseman-Java/BankingApp/README.md

 _Credit_ - An account which enables the customer to use credit to a level set/managed by a teller.
 A customer can open/name the account but cannot use it until a credit limit set/agreed by a teller.
 Money can be transfered between other accounts of this type and also with Current accounts.

 _Saving_ - An account into which a customer can add/remove up to a limit of £40 a day (withdrawls being dependent on available funds).
-This account type allows money transfers.

 **Account Functionality**
 When listed, accounts are sorted by name rather than by account number to make it easier for a customer to find.

 Each of the account types log transactions and can produce a statement which is tailored to give details specific to that account type.
 The transactions on each statement are sorted so that the most recent transactions is at the to of the statement.

-Account types which allow money transfers allow them between a customers own accounts and between different customer accounts.
+Account types which allow money transfers allow them between a customers own accounts also and other customers of the bank.

 An account must have a zero balance before it can be closed.